 What are OLED monitors?

-The colour of light emitted from the emissive layer of an OLED monitor depends on the exact organic makeup of the molecules within.
-As with LCD (liquid crystal display) monitors, OLED units are made up of ‘pixels’ of different colours; i.e. various organic molecules make up ‘pixels’ within the emissive layer which will emit light of different colours once illuminated.
-The brightness (light intensity) of an OLED monitor is proportional to the current applied to the cell.
+The colour of light emitted from the emissive layer depends on the exact organic makeup of the molecules within.
+As with LCD (liquid crystal display), OLED units are made up of ‘pixels’ of different colours; i.e. various organic molecules make up ‘pixels’ within the emissive layer which will emit light of different colours once illuminated.
+The brightness (light intensity) of an OLED is proportional to the current applied to the cell.

 Types of OLED screen